learn-co-students/Pinitiative/README.md

 ### Developers: Jhantelle Belleza, Anthony Zeitlin, Tameika Lawrence, and Christopher Boynton

-All four of the developers on this team were students at [The Flatiron School](https://flatironschool.com/) during the creation of the project.
+All of the developers on this team were students at [The Flatiron School](https://flatironschool.com/) during the creation of the project.

-## Database Maker Application
+## Pinitiative Database Maker
-This application uses another application to parse through NYC Open Data, geocode addresses, and write this organized data to Firebase.
-That app has [its own repository here.](https://github.com/Chrisb616/lemonHandshakeDatabaseMaker)
+This application uses another application to import NYC Open Data, then add, edit and write an organized data structure to Firebase.
+This allows for ease of use on Firebase, and for the use of [GeoFire](https://github.com/firebase/geofire-objc).
+That app has [its own repository here.](https://github.com/Chrisb616/PinitiativeDatabaseMaker)

 ## How to get GeoFire 1.1 working
 GeoFire hasn't been updated in some time.
 Until Firebase comes out with a new version for Swift 3, there are a few steps that need to be followed to get GeoFire up and running.